Andrey-Yurevich/Vaverka/README.md

 ### Vectored I/O

 Vavёrka is built on vectored I/O (scatter/gather I/O).
-While this approach is not trivial to implement or maintain, it delivers a big win when most packet bytes are repetitive.
-In a scanner, probes sent to different hosts share >90% of their layout; for TCP this typically varies only by destination IP, destination port, and checksums.
-Instead of rebuilding full buffers every time, we pre-build the common fragments once, treat them as templates, and pass the kernel pointers to those fragments.
+While this approach is more complex to implement, it provides measurable performance benefits.

 With sendmmsg(), each message is described as a set of iovec fragments.
 The packet is assembled in kernel space from these fragments (one complete packet per message), and multiple messages are sent in a single syscall.
 In practice this works like a JIT-style packet builder in the kernel: we reuse templates in user space and rely on the kernel to stitch the fragments together at send time.
 The performance gain comes from template reuse and batching (fewer syscalls, less per-packet work) rather than reconstructing full buffers for every destination.